 The lab is directed by Dr. Suzanne Adlof, who joined the Department of Communication Sciences and Disorders at USC in August 2011.
 Dr. Adlof earned her Ph.D. in Speech- Language-Hearing Sciences and Disorders from the University of Kansas and completed a postdoctoral fellowship in the Learning Research and Development Center at the University of Pittsburgh.
 Dr. Adlof's research investigates the relationship between oral language and literacy development and disorders, with the long term goals of predicting, preventing, and remediating reading comprehension difficulties.
-Past and current studies have employed a variety of methodologies, including basic behavioral experiments, longitudinal correlational designs, training studies, and event-related potentials (ERPs).
-Her work has been supported by the National Institutes of Health (NIH), the International Reading Association (IRA), and the American Speech-Language-Hearing Foundation (ASH Foundation).
+Studies have employed a variety of methodologies, including basic behavioral experiments, longitudinal correlational designs, training studies, event-related potentials (ERPs), and eye-tracking.
+This work has been supported by the National Institutes of Health (NIH), the U.S. Dept of Education Institute of Education Sciences (IES), and the American Speech-Language-Hearing Foundation (ASH Foundation).

 SCROLL Representation at Discovery Day 2018

 The SCROLL Lab was well represented on Discovery Day with presentations by graduate students.
 Aubrey Knight, Ashley Raburn, Maggie Wright, Jenna Kessler and Kaitlyn McAnulty all presented research associated with their Masters research projects.

 Congratulations to Emily Fisher, an Honors College student with the SCROLL Lab, on receiving a Magellan Scholar Program Award for her proposal "Orthographic and Phonological Processing in Beginning Readers".
 We are so proud of you Emily!

 PhD Students Welcomes New Addition